SciLifeLab/Sarek/doc/ASCAT.md

  $ alleleCounter -l /sw/data/uppnex/ToolBox/ReferenceAssemblies/hg38make/bundle/2.8/b37/1000G_phase3_20130502_SNP_maf0.3.loci -r /sw/data/uppnex/ToolBox/ReferenceAssemblies/hg38make/bundle/2.8/b37/human_g1k_v37_decoy.fasta -b sample.bam -o sample.allecount
 ```
 ###Convert allele counts to LogR and BAF values
-The allele counts can then be converted into LogR and BAF values acceding to the formulas above using the script "convertAlleleCounts.r".
-The script is available in the same git repository (https://malinlarsson@bitbucket.org/malinlarsson/somatic_wgs_pipeline.git).
+The allele counts can then be converted into LogR and BAF values using the script "convertAlleleCounts.r".
-To run the script type for example (for a male sample, Gender = "XY"):
+Usage for a male sample (Gender = "XY"):
 ```
-sbatch -A b2011185 -p core -n 2 -t 240:00:00 -J convertAllelecounts -e convertAllelecounts.err -o convertAllelecounts.out /path/to/somatic_wgs_pipeline/convertAlleleCounts.r tumor_sample tumor.allelecount normal_sample normal.allelecount XY
+sbatch -A PROJID -p core -n 2 -t 240:00:00 -J convertAllelecounts -e convertAllelecounts.err -o convertAllelecounts.out /path/to/your/CAW-fork/convertAlleleCounts.r tumor_sample tumor.allelecount normal_sample normal.allelecount XY
 ```
 This creates the BAF and LogR data for the tumor and normal samples, to be used as input to ASCAT.
 ###Run ASCAT